GoogleCloudPlatform/compute-image-packages/README.md

 #### Network Utilities

-A network utilities library retrieves information about a network interface.
+A network-utilities library retrieves information about a network interface.
 The library is used for IP forwarding and for setting up an Ethernet interface on boot.
 The library exposes a `GetNetworkInterface` function that retrieves the network interface name associated with a MAC address.